codefellows/seattle-ops-201d9/class-07/README.md

 - The "PS" indicates that it's PowerShell, followed by the current working directory (e.g., "C:\Users\YourUsername").
 This is where the commands will be executed.

 **Basic Commands**
-- Let's start with a simple command.
-Type the following and press Enter:
+- Type the following and press Enter:
 ```
 Get-Process
 ```